 - 1. To bench bleed the master cylinder; - 2.
-Remove the master cylinder from the booster. - 3.
-Secure the master. - 4.
+Secure the master. - 3.
 Remove the master cylinder cap.
-Fill the reservoir with brake fluid to about 1/2"-3/4" below the top. - 5.
+Fill the reservoir with brake fluid.
 Remove the caps from the master cylinder outlets.
-There are 2 approved methods for bleeding the master cylinder. - 6.
+There are 2 approved methods for bleeding the master cylinder. - 4.
 1ST METHOD: Fit the 2 metal bench bleeding tubes to their outlets with the other end led into the respective reservoir.
 Actuate the master cylinders piston using a dowel or blunt rod.
 The piston is stroked slowly, avoiding applying too much pressure at the end of the stroke.
 Release the piston; it will retract on its own.
 Note the air being expelled from the tube followed by a solid stream of fluid.
 Continue until both bleeding tubes expel a solid stream.
 Remove the bleeding tubes and recap the outlets.

-- 7. 2nd METHOD: If plugs (full pressure plugs, not just caps) are available, apply them to the outlets of the master cylinder.
+- 5. 2nd METHOD: If plugs (full pressure plugs, not just caps) are available, apply them to the outlets of the master cylinder.
 Actuate the master cylinders piston using a dowel or blunt rod.
 The piston is stroked slowly, avoiding applying too much pressure at the end of the stroke.
 Release the piston; it will retract on its own.
 Air will be expelled from the bypass orifices in the master cylinders reservoirs.
-The piston will be increasingly difficult to depress, eventually becoming so solid that it cannot be depressed. - 8.
+The piston will be increasingly difficult to depress, eventually becoming so solid that it cannot be depressed. - 6.
+Install the adjustable push rod supplied with the kit.
+Note that the push rod has a clip at its end that will firmly retain it in the master cylinder (it cannot be removed without damaging the rod and/or master cylinder). - 7.
 Assemble the adjustable proportioning valve on its bracket.
-Since the valve is symmetrical, the knob can be oriented to point toward the inner fender or toward the engine. - 9.
-LOOSELY mount the master cylinder to the booster along with the adjustable proportioning valve and bracket.
+Since the valve is symmetrical, the knob can be oriented to point toward the inner fender or toward the engine. - 8.
+Mount the master cylinder to the firewall along with adjustable proportioning valve and bracket.
 Note that the bracket is secured between the forward side of the master cylinder and the bolts that mount the master cylinder to the firewall.
-The assembly order is firewall, booster, master cylinder, APV bracket, nuts.
+The assembly order is firewall, master cylinder, bracket, bolts.